 This article provides a brief description of the security roles that can be assigned to OneView Console Users.
 Below is a quick summary of the topics discussed.

-The System Admin roles provides full access to OneView Console.
+The Global Admin roles provides full access to OneView Console.
 This is assigned to only one user.
 For security reasons, this user cannot be deleted, and only Rock Solid staff can change it.

 The User Admin role provides access to user configurations, such as Teams, User and Developers, in addition to the permissions and access of a User.
 A user with this role can create and/or delete service requests.
 However, a User Admin does not have access to system configurations such as: Canned Responses, Geofences, Request Types, Workflows, etc.